labgem/PPanGGOLiN/docs/user/Modules/modulePrediction.md

 ppanggolin module -p pangenome.h5
 ```

 This will predict modules and store the results in the HDF5 pangenome file.
-If you wish to have descriptive tsv files, whose format is detailed [here](./moduleOutputs.md), you can use the `write_pangenome` command with the flag `--modules`:
+If you wish to have descriptive TSV files, whose format is detailed [here](./moduleOutputs.md), you can use the `write_pangenome` command with the flag `--modules`:
 ```bash
 ppanggolin write_pangenome -p pangenome.h5 --modules --output MYOUTPUTDIR
 ```